-After carefully reviewing the following descriptions of each Experimental Facility participating in the REU program, please rank each in order from 1 to 10 with 1 being the site with which you most would like to participate and 10 being the site you would least want to participate.
-Then you will be asked to provide a brief description of why you choose to rank them in this order.
+After carefully reviewing the following descriptions of each Experimental Facility participating in the REU program, please rank how interested you are in participating with each on a scale from 1 to 5, with 1 being highly interested and 5 being highly uninterested.
+Then you will be asked to provide a brief description of why you chose to rate them in this way.

 Florida International University – Wall of Wind International Hurricane Research Center

 The NHERI Wall of Wind (WOW) Experimental Facility (EF) at Florida International University (FIU) was funded by NSF to be a national facility that enables researchers to better understand wind effects on civil infrastructure systems and prevent wind hazards from becoming community disasters.
 The WOW EF is powered by a combined 12-fan system capable of repeatable testing in up to 157 mph wind speeds through its flow management system.
 The unique advantage of the WOW EF is multi-scale (full-scale to 1:400) and high Reynolds number simulation of the effects of wind and wind driven rain.
 This is accomplished using the twelve fans and a water spray system.
 In addition, the 16,000 sq ft. fenced-off secure area enables researchers to perform destructive tests up to category 5 Hurricane wind speeds.
 The NHERI WOW EF offers users a wide range of equipment, instrumentation and experimental simulation protocols as well as a distinguished group of faculty staff and a well-trained team of technical and operations staff which allow for delivering world-class research.